-ICO may also in certain cases and as appropriate request to be assisted by one or more members of the Bank's Business Integrity Council (BIC) or by other Employees who do not have a conflict of interest in the case.
+ICO may also in certain cases and as appropriate request to be assisted by one or more members of the Bank's Council of Fighting Corruption (CoFC) or by other Employees who do not have a conflict of interest in the case.
 Upon ICO's request, Internal Audit may assist ICO in an investigation when considered relevant.